 The Coronavirus pandemic is changing things for pretty much everybody at the moment.
 The UK's 9 million informal carers are at the very front line.
 These are the people who are looking after a vulnerable member of their family, a friend or a neighbour.
-Many have been doing this for years, but in the last couple of weeks it's got much tougher.
+Many have been doing this for years, but in the last months it's got much tougher.

 Mobilise has been speaking to carers since the crisis began.
-Here are some of the tips they've been finding helpful right now (in no particular order).
+Here are some of the tips they've been finding helpful (in no particular order).

 1. Ration how much news you're getting